Now that I feel better, when can I return to my regular activities?

 See your family doctor for a complete physical every year after your transplant .

-What to do if you have trouble sleeping ?
+What should I do if I have trouble sleeping ?

 Many people complain of having trouble sleeping for some time after surgery.
 You might experience insomnia (an inability to sleep) because of discomfort related to healing, stress from personal concerns, or side effects from your medicines.